pjoshk1-dev/Startup/README.md

 - [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 My startup will be a competitive card game where you can collect cards with different unique abilities and use them in battles with your friends.
+Each card you collect will be added to your deck, from which you can trade or destroy them to optimize your build.
+You then use them in battles against other players to collect more, and the cycle continues.

 ### Design